Last Updated on February 23, 2021 by Forest Master

 As annual vegetables are coming towards the end of their lifespan and frosts are taking hold, it’s easy to take a break from your garden for the winter and come back to it in the spring.
 Take it from someone who makes the same mistake most years, this is never the mentality to take.

 When spring finally comes back around there’s no better feeling than being ready for the year ahead with a large part of the effort already taken care of.
+Read on to find out all the hints and tricks, including how mulch could help fight the freeze and save your plants this winter.

 Remove all of the spent vegetable plants